Before We Were Yours Book Club Questions and Recipe

 This recipe for cheese grits is actually my go-to recipe for grits that we use all of the time at my house.
 It can easily be dressed up with spices, chilies, bacon, and more.
 For today, we’re adding simple fried shrimp.
 I didn’t go to the trouble of breading and frying my own shrimp, but you can if you wish.
 I tried to make a simple recipe, so that meant using store-bought breaded shrimp and using my air fryer (Do you have one?
 I love mine!).
 While you normally eat grits with sauteed or blackened shrimp, this was a nice twist.

-If shrimp and grits doesn’t sound right for your book club, here are a some food suggestions from the pages of Before We Were Yours:
+If shrimp and grits doesn’t sound right for your book club, here are a some food ideas from the pages of Before We Were Yours:

 - Birthday Cake – May and Avery meet for the first time at the nursing home during a political event – Chapter 1